muniworth/fp-onboarding/1_Algorithm_Intuition.md

 | Rank 1 Sum    | 2     | 4     | 6     |            |               |
 | Rank 1 Length | 2     | 2     | 2     |            |               |

-For functions that operate on arrays (ex. length), each increase in rank adds one additional FMap before calling the function:
+For functions that operate on arrays (ex. length), each increase in rank adds one additional Map before calling the function:
 ```
 // rank 1
 input |> Array.length